Compare Leather Honey to the Competition

 - Leather Honey vs. Bick 4 Leather Conditioner

 - Leather Honey vs. Lexol Leather Conditioner

 Now, a word about what you should look for in a leather conditioner: this is a case where what isn’t in the product actually matters most.
-We recommend choosing a leather conditioner that is non-toxic and all natural.
+We recommend choosing a leather conditioner that is non-toxic and chemical-free.
 Avoid conditioners that contain waxes, silicone or animal products; these ingredients damage the leather over time and do more harm than good.
 Look, too, at the product’s recommended application frequency: A recommendation to condition more often than twice a year means the conditioner doesn’t work very well, which leads to repeated applications and wasted product.

 Remember that caring for your leather requires both cleaning and conditioning.
 Regular cleaning will prevent dirt and grime from building up on the surface of your leather.
 While you can condition with Leather Honey Leather Conditioner just once every six months, we recommend cleaning as needed with Leather Honey Leather Cleaner.

 Leather Honey's Leather Conditioner is the #1 best-selling leather care product on Amazon, 4 years running.
 Leather Honey's Leather Cleaner is the #1 best-selling leather cleaner on Amazon.

 Our customers say it best.
 Here are some recent Amazon.com testimonials: